ttalpha/ielts-speaking-bot/README.md

 4. The user will speak for 2 minutes
 5. AI bot will end this part if either condition satisfies:
 - The user has spoken for 2 minutes.
-- The user has spoken for at least 1 minute but stayed silent for 10 seconds.
+- The user has spoken for at least 1 minute but stayed silent for 5 seconds.
+6. 1-2 follow-up questions may be asked

 ### Part 3
-1. Follow the first 2 steps in part 1
-2. The user will have up to 1 minute to answer
+Part 3 is the same in terms of the format in Part 1, but the user will have up to 1 minute to answer a question
-3. Follow step 4 in part 1
-4. AI bot will automatically move to the next question if either condition satisfies:
-- The user is silent for 3 seconds
-- The user has answered for 1 minute

 ### Feedback
 1. Overall band score